dmerejkowsky/blog/content/post/0090-a-definition-of-the-linux-desktop.md

 ## Control on Windows

-Compared to macOS, you hae more control over hardware.
-For instance you do not need to buy an (expensive) control chord everytime you upgrade your laptop.
+Compared to macOS, you have more control over hardware.
+For instance you do not need to buy an (expensive) control chord every time you upgrade your laptop.
 You can buy a new battery when the one you use is failing, and so on.

 But still, you  less and less control over what to update and when, and let's not talk about privacy...